BuildMyEvent/BuildMyEvent/README.md

 - **Open Source**: Community-driven with continuous improvements.
 - **Built on Base**: Enjoy scalability, security, and blockchain integration from the ground up.

-# BuildMyEvent Frontend

-**BuildMyEvent** is the frontend for the BuildMyEvent platform, a no-code NFT ticketing solution for event organizers.
-This project enables organizers to create customizable event pages and manage ticket sales, with each ticket minted as an NFT to ensure security and authenticity.
-The platform is built on Base, leveraging the security and scalability of the blockchain.

 ## Key Technologies
 - **Next.js (v14.2.14)**
 - **React (v18)**